ainc/awesomeincu-2015/_notes/weekofcode.md

 * Learn basic Computer Science concepts
 * Write code in C#, HTML, CSS, and JavaScript
-* Build Android mobile apps with Thunkable
+* Build iOS and Android mobile apps with Thunkable
 * Design and Publish your own Website
 * Create your own Video Game with Unity 3D
 * Receive 1-on-1 support from our instructional team